Miura-KR/RenameFilesRefactorBatch-intellij/README.md

 # RenameFilesRefactorBatch-intellij

-This is an IntelliJ IDEA plugin that adds an action to batch replace the names of files in a directory selected in the project view.
+This is an IntelliJ-based plugin that adds an action to batch replace the names of files in a directory selected in the project view.

 The renaming uses the standard IntelliJ refactor function, so if the source file is in an object-oriented language, it will automatically replace the corresponding class name, etc. in the source code.